-The WFD status of the coastal water body, within which the shellfish area is situated, is 'high' and therefore satisfactory.
-The Oily River which discharges into the shellfish area is 'good' and therefore satisfactory (Map 12).
+The WFD status of the coastal water body, within which the outer part of the shellfish area is situated, is 'high' and therefore satisfactory, and the WFD status of the transitional water body, within which the inner part of the shellfish area is situated, is 'good' and therefore also satisfactory.
+The Garavoge River which discharges directly into the shellfish area is 'good' and therefore satisfactory (Map 12).